oryxlabs/PolarDNS/docs/catalogue/record-injections.md

 ;; WHEN: Thu Nov 02 16:37:19 +04 2023
 ;; MSG SIZE  rcvd: 266
 ```
-### inj13
+### Injection 13 - CNAME with injected NS records in all sections (inj13)
-Injection test 13 (NS): Respond with a CNAME (inj13poc.whatever.com), but include information in all sections that NS for whatever.com is ns1.yourdomain.com and also provide our IP for the ns1.yourdomain.com.
+Respond with a CNAME (inj13poc.whatever.com), but include information in all sections that NS for whatever.com is ns1.yourdomain.com and also provide our IP for the ns1.yourdomain.com.

 <table>
 <tr><td>format:</td><td>inj13.[replq].[addq].[3rdparty].yourdomain.com</td></tr>